Pendle Hill: History

-The name "Pendle Hill" combines the words for hill from three different languages (as does Bredon Hill in Worcestershire).
+The name "Pendle Hill" combines the words for hill from two different languages (including two from the same language at different stages of its history) - as does Bredon Hill in Worcestershire.
 In the 13th century it was called Pennul or Penhul, apparently from the Cumbric pen and Old English hyll, both meaning "hill".
 The modern English "hill" was appended later, after the original meaning of Pendle had become opaque.

-A Bronze Age burial site has been discovered at the summit of the hill.
+Neolithic and Bronze Age burial sites have been discovered at and around the summit of the hill.

 There is an ancient local legend that the Devil once jumped from Hameldon Hill to an outcrop overlooking Sabden, on the southwest slope of Pendle, leaving footprints in the sandstone.
 Here he gathered rocks in an apron, and after proceeding the short distance to Apronfull, threw a boulder aimed at Clitheroe Castle.
 At that moment the apron string broke causing the boulder to land near Pendleton and creating the pile of rocks atop the slight prominence there.

 The hill is famous for its links to three events which took place in the 17th century: the Pendle witch trials (1612), Richard Towneley's barometer experiment (1661), and the vision of George Fox (1652), which led to the foundation of the Religious Society of Friends (Quaker) movement.